Home

 The Blue Water Winery is one of the newest wineries from the Southeast area of Michigan.
 Located in Carsonville on beautiful Lake Huron, they offer seven wine varietals from sweet to dry.
 Although, this is a Red Wine site, I must say that their white wines are outstanding and were enjoyed by all.

-Michigan Wines They were featured in the Oakland Press "Best of the Best 2010".
+They were featured in the Oakland Press "Best of the Best 2010".
 Transplants from the Chicago area, Connie and Steve purchased the Holverson farm in 2004 and in 2006 planted their first Chardonnay.
 Cabernet Franc and Pinot Noir vines.
 In 2009 they opened the vineyard for tours and tasting.

-Nestled between two beautiful marina towns, Port Sanilac and Lexington it is well worth the drive to visit.
+Nestled between two beautiful marina towns, Port Sanilac and Lexington it it is well worth the drive to visit.

 For more info please visit: Blue Water Winery.